 - any monitoring requirements, such as regular blood tests

-If you have Attention Deficit Hyperactivity Disorder, you should also check the ADHD medication available in the UK.
+If you have Attention Deficit Hyperactivity Disorder (ADHD), you should also check the ADHD medication available in the UK.

 If you want to do paid or voluntary work in the UK which involves working with young people under the age of 18 or vulnerable adults, youll need to apply for a criminal records check and bring the certificate with you to the UK.
 We recommend you allow plenty of time to apply for this, as the checking process can take several weeks.
-Find out how to apply before you arrive in the UK on the UK Government website.
+Find out how to apply for a criminal records check before you arrive in the UK on the UK Government website.

 You will have to carry your own bags outside airports and on connecting trains and coaches, so keep your luggage light and dont bring more than you can carry without help.

 Leeds offers a large range of shops for bedding, kitchen equipment and items for your room that you buy after you arrive.
+If you are self-isolating you can book kitchen and bedding packs in advance on our Arriving page.
 If you need to bring more luggage, consider arranging to send for things from home after you have moved into your permanent accommodation.

-Pack all your essential documents and essential medication in your hand luggage.
-You should also carry the contact details and address for your accommodation, the International Student Office and University Security Office.
+Pack all your essential documents, essential medication and face coverings in your hand luggage.
+You should also carry the contact details and address for your accommodation and the University Security Office.